-In traditional surrogacy, surrogate becomes pregnant through Intra Uterine Insemination (IUI) or In Vitro Fertilization (IVF).
+In traditional surrogacy, the surrogate becomes pregnant through Intra Uterine Insemination (IUI) or In-Vitro Fertilization (IVF).
 In that case, her own eggs are utilized in the process and she makes a genetic contribution to the baby.
 This type of surrogacy is no longer legally allowed.

-Surrogacy is required in case of following conditions:
+Surrogacy is required in case of the following conditions:

 - Women who don’t have a uterus as a result of a hysterectomy (uterus removal surgery) done due to some problem in the uterus like tumor or cancer or excessive bleeding during previous childbirth